 This course is designed for the experienced athlete and participation is restricted to students who are on the men's basketball team.
 Tryouts are held each year.
-Players are required to attend daily practices, scheduled games, and other team events.
-Players develop shooting, passing, dribbling, defensive, and rebounding skills in practice and game situations.
-One hour of physical education credit is granted for each full semester the student competes on the team.
-F, SP
+Players are required to attend daily practices, scheduled

 History

 HIST 111 - American History to 1877 (3 cr.)